Can you file legal action against your spouse for adultery?

 Debates around Section 498

-The intelligence of women is likewise insulted by such a law.
+• The intelligence of women is likewise insulted by such a law.
 It symbolises how women are viewed as naive and open to manipulation while being denied control over their bodies.
-Many people questioned whether it was truly fair and inclusive.

 Adultery under Civil Law

 As previously stated, a wife has no right to bring an adultery claim against her husband or his lover under Section 498.
 Still, adultery can be grounds on which a divorce petition may be filed to indicate that the marriage has permanently broken down.
-According to Section 53(1) of the Law Reform (Marriage and Divorce) Act of 1975, either party to a marriage may file for divorce on the grounds of irretrievable breakdown of the marriage (IBM).[i]

-1. The alleged facts as causing or leading to IBM; and
+1. The alleged facts as causing or leading to IBM and

 2. It is just and reasonable to grant a divorce.

 According to Section 54(1)(a) of the LRA, adultery is one of the grounds for filing an IBM claim.
-Following the provisions of Paragraph (a) of Section 54:
+Following the provisions of Paragraph (a) of Section 54, when looking into what caused the marriage breakdown, the court must consider the following:

-1. That the respondent has committed adultery, and the petitioner cannot stand living with the respondent.
+1. That the respondent has committed adultery, and

 Proof of adultery under Section 54(1) of LRA

-The wife or the husband must file for divorce under Section 53 of the LRA before adultery can be used to justify divorce.
-The petitioner’s spouse will be named the respondent, while the spouse’s lover can be called a co-respondent.
+The spouse’s lover can be called a co-respondent.
 Once the court thinks there is sufficient evidence for adultery, only then the respondent and co-respondent can be sued for damages.

-It is essential to acknowledge that tangible proof of adultery is hard to prove.
-The existence of an eyewitness to the actual act of adultery is required.
-Circumstantial evidence is often sufficient to verify that an adulterous affair has occurred when there is no direct evidence of the affair’s existence.
-The court in Yew Yin Lai found circumstantial evidence of an extramarital affair between the petitioner and respondent, including the following:
+Circumstantial evidence is often enough to verify an adulterous affair when there is no direct evidence.
+The court in Yew Yin Lai found circumstantial evidence of an extramarital affair between the petitioner and respondent.
+The evidence included:

 • Regular visits by the respondent and co-respondent to the babysitter’s house to visit the co-respondent’s daughter;

-• Discovery of the husband and co-respondent in a closed room; and
+• Discovery of the husband and co-respondent in a closed room and

 • Purchase of several immovable and movable properties by the husband for the co-respondent without satisfactory justifications.